-Imagine you and your favorite travel partner dangling in your own private little gondola, gliding silently for 40 minutes as you cross the Mer de Glace — the "sea of ice."
+Imagine you and your favorite travel partner dangling in your own private little gondola, gliding silently for 40 minutes as you float above the crags and crevasses of the vast Géant Glacier.
 On your right is the pillowy summit of Mont Blanc — Europe's tallest mountain.
 On your left are jagged rocks called dents (teeth) — each famous among the world's best rock climbers.
-You're near where Switzerland, Italy and France come together to high-five the sky.
+You're in the region where Switzerland, Italy, and France come together to high-five the sky.
 As you hover in the rare air, open the window.
 Notice the silence.
 Explore every corner of your view as you enjoy the ultimate Alpine joyride.

-From the viewpoint, the Alps spread out before you.
+From the lofty lookout, the Alps spread out before you.
 In the distance is the bent little Matterhorn (look for its French name, "Cervin," on plaques labeling notable peaks).
-You can almost reach out and pat the head of Mont Blanc, at 15,771 feet, the Alps' highest point.
-Telescopes let you spot mountain climbers; more than 2,000 scales this mountain each year.
+You can almost reach out and pat the head of Mont Blanc — at 15,771 feet, it's the Alps' highest point.
+Telescopes let you spot mountain climbers; more than 2,000 scale this mountain each year.